-The Rundeck GUI has a Configuration Page which lets you view and manage system wide configuration settings.
+The Rundeck GUI has a Configuration Menu which lets you view and manage system wide configuration settings.

-admin role access, when you log in, you will see the "Configure" icon in the header:
+admin role access will see the "Configure" icon in the header:

 This page contains links to manage Project configuration as well as system level configuration information.

 Some settings and screenshots show Enterprise version features and may not be available in the open source version.

 The Key Storage facility provides GUI backed by an API to manage public, private keys and passwords.
 These stored keys are used by many different types of Rundeck plugins.
 The Key Storage entries can also be used in Job definitions as secure value inputs.

 Keys can be stored either using an uploaded file or as text input.

 Key store organization

-You can organize the keys similar to how you locate files in a file system, using convention to define the folder structure.
+Key Storage organizes keys similar to how files are organized in a file system.
+Keys can be organized into a folder structure.
 Here's an example convention that uses three fields to manage keys.

 The fields in the pattern provide slots to allow multiple projects and users.